stakater/stakater-workshop/docs/1-the-manual-menace/12-tenant-operator-101.md

 We will now collaborate on [workshop-infra-gitops-config](https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/stakater/workshop-infra-gitops-config) repository which is already setup to bootstrap your access via the creation of your cluster tenants.

 **You will need to come up with a name for your tenant and we will need them to be unique amongst the participants, but if you are here as a group you can also share a tenant.
-We would recommend using your company name for simplicity but feel free to use something factitious if preferred.**
+We would recommend using your company name for simplicity but feel free to use something fictious if preferred.**

   > Everywhere we see `<TENANT_NAME>` in the rest of the tutorial we need to replace it with your new tenant name.